brett--anderson/CarND-Behavioral-Cloning-P3/writeup_template.md

 The final model architecture (model.py lines 93-113) consisted of a convolution neural network with the following layers and layer sizes

--Data normalization node to project data into \[-1, 1] range with mean centered at 0 -Image cropping node to remove parts of the image that are not useful for driving (sky etc) -Added a 1x1x3 convolution with a linear activate to try and learn the best colorspace.
+- Data normalization node to project data into \[-1, 1] range with mean centered at 0
+- Image cropping node to remove parts of the image that are not useful for driving (sky etc)
+- Added a 1x1x3 convolution with a linear activate to try and learn the best colorspace.
 I read about this in a medium post discussing the traffic signs project.
--Following are layers taken from the nVidia model, the back to back convolution nets add plenty of non linearity to the model
+- Following are layers taken from the nVidia model, the back to back convolution nets add plenty of non linearity to the model
 - Convolution 5x5x24, subsample=(2,2), elu activation
 - Convolution 5x5x36, subsample=(2,2), elu activation
 - Convolution 5x5x48, subsample=(2,2), elu activation